yjperez/teleport/rfd/0014-custom-approval-conditions.md

 condition (a threshold of 2) has been met, and transition the request from the `PENDING` to the `APPROVED` state.

-#### Advanced Approval Conditions
+#### Advanced Approval Thresholds

-Assuming we cached additional information about approvers beyond just username (e.g. username, roles, and traits), then we could support some pretty interesting custom approval conditions.
+Assuming we cached additional information about approvers beyond just username (e.g. username, roles, and traits), then we could support some pretty interesting custom approval thresholds.
-One possible scenario would be to allow the approval condition to be defined similar to a `where` clause as used elsewhere in the RBAC system.
+One possible scenario would be to allow the threshold to be defined similar to a `where` clause as used elsewhere in the RBAC system.
 Ex:

 ```yaml